Wisconsin Highway 108: Route description

 Past the ridge, WIS 108 continues north, intersecting two county highways and crossing Fleming Creek.
-It turns northeast briefly before continuing north, where it intersects with another two county highways.
+It turns northeast briefly before continuing north, where it intersects with two more county highways.
 The highway continues east briefly where it meets CTH-C before curving to the northeast.
 It then crosses Davis Creek before entering Jackson County.
 In Jackson County, the route passes Melrose-Mindoro High School before heading north through the Town of Melrose.
 WIS 108 meets WIS 71 in the town, and the two highways continue northward together.
 The highways cross the Black River and continue north into the village of Melrose.
 Both highways terminate at a junction with WIS 54 in southern Melrose.

+History

+On May 1, 2016, La Crosse County and the Wisconsin Department of Transportation (WisDOT) exchanged control of WIS 108 and County Trunk Highway C (CTH-C).
+The state assumed approximately 10.1 mi of CTH-C, which carried higher traffic volumes, while the county received the former state highway.
+The swap required several property addresses to be renumbered.